-Thanksgiving, the Super Bowl of gastric holidays, can be filled with lots of guilt from indulging on the feast of culinary excess and guilt from family conflicts.
-As much as we love the classic Norman Rockwell painting of a loving family gathered around the table, some households may resemble the Hatfield’s and McCoy’s!
+Thanksgiving, the Super Bowl, Barbecues, weddings, family reunions, all are events filled with feasts of culinary excess and family conflicts.
+As much as we love the classic Norman Rockwell painting of a loving family gathered about the holiday table, some households may resemble the Hatfield’s and McCoy’s!

 Take half the size portion you would normally take, but take whatever you want.
-When you sit down to eat, be conscious of every bite that you take.
-Due to the nature of the traditional Thanksgiving meal, there is a lot of fat, texture and richness to the turkey, dressing, mashed potatoes, green bean casserole, yams, pumpkin pie, etc. Don’t miss “tasting” every bite.
+When you sit down to eat, be mindful of every bite you take.
+Most meals at special occasions are full of richness, fat, and texture.
+A traditional Thanksgiving meal has the dressing, mashed potatoes, green been casserole, pumpkin or pecan pie, etc. Don’t miss tasting every bite and chew slowly.

-I have a yellow lab named Wilson who stares me down in the kitchen whenever there is an opportunity for a scrap of meat.
-When I give him piece of chicken or other meat, he doesn’t even chew it.
+We have a yellow lab named Wilson who stares me down in the kitchen whenever there is an opportunity for a scrap of meat to fall (or anything to fall).
+When I give him a piece of something, he doesn’t even chew it.
 He swallows it.
 I say, “Wilson, at least chew it!”
 Don’t be Wilson.

-By savoring each bite, you will enjoy your meal and eat less.
+By savoring each bite, you will enjoy your meal and eat less, why?
 It takes the brain about 20 minutes to communicate to your stomach that you are full.
-You will be amazed at how much more you will enjoy your meal when you savor each bite.
 Your body will tell you when you are full.
 It’s like having automatic will power.
 Our bodies are quite extraordinary when we listen to them.

 When you are full – stop.
-Save room for dessert.
+Save room for dessert if you wish.
 Let an hour or so go by so that you can truly enjoy the dessert of your choice.

-In the past, as I was preparing the turkey, I used to say, “I’m stuffing the turkey and the turkey is going to stuff me later.”
-I don’t stuff myself anymore.
+Whenever I prepare a turkey, I say, “I’m stuffing the turkey and the turkey is going to stuff me later.” : ) I am mindful not to stuff myself anymore.
 My suggestion is that you resist stuffing yourself too.

-Savoring every bite and avoiding being so full that you have to unbutton your pants will help you have a Thanksgiving with no guilt in the food department.
+Savoring every bite and avoiding being so full that you have to unbutton your pants will help you have an enjoyable special gathering with no guilt in the food department.